5 Hidden Dangers of Varicose Veins

 Varicose Eczema

-Varicose eczema is a skin disorder that can occur in people who have varicose veins.
-Skin can become dry, cracked, shiny, and itchy.
-Further symptoms may develop such as purple or red sores, and venous ulcers on the lower legs.
+Stretched skin can become dry, cracked, shiny, and itchy.
+You might also experience purple or red sores and venous ulcers on the lower legs.

 Hemorrhage